mapbox/Fingertips/README.md

 # Fingertips: Presentation mode for your iOS app

-Fingertips is a small library (one class) that gives you automatic presentation mode in your iOS app.
-Note that currently, this is only designed for the iPad 2 and iPhone 4S (or later), which feature [hardware video mirroring](http://www.apple.com/ipad/features/airplay/) support. **This library does not do the mirroring for you!**
+Fingertips is a small library (one class) meant for presentations from iOS devices that shows all touches and gestures so that the audience can see them.

+This is only designed for the iPad 2 and iPhone 4S (or later), which feature [hardware video mirroring](http://www.apple.com/ipad/features/airplay/) support. **This library does not do the mirroring for you!**

 Just drop in our replacement `UIWindow` subclass and your app will automatically determine when an external screen is available.
 It will show every touch on-screen with a nice partially-transparent graphic that automatically fades out when the touch ends.